shardyloc/shardyloc/README.md

-- 👋 Hi, I’m @loc
+- 👋 Hi, we are @locmpd
-- 👀 I’m interested in ...
-Blockchain and App development trends
+- 👀 Team comprising of experts in 3d animation and Modeling, also in Digital marketing
-- 🌱 I’m currently learning ... more on frameworks and their updates

 - 📫 How to reach me ... +13344229654 that's my WhatsApp number